 Romano Cheese, to serve

 - 24- Ounces Organic San Marzano Tomato Sauce

 - 3-15- Ounce Cans Organic Cannellini beans, drained and rinsed

 - 3 Cups Cooked Ditalini or Small Pasta, cooked al dente

 - Romano Cheese, to serve

-- Add 16 ounces of vegetable stock or water to Dutch Oven, 34 ounces of San Marzano tomato sauce, drained and rinsed cannellini beans, Italian Herbs, chopped Italian parsley, basil, cayenne pepper, and kosher salt and pepper to taste.
+- Add 16 ounces of vegetable stock or water to Dutch Oven, 24 ounces of organic San Marzano tomato sauce, drained and rinsed cannellini beans, chopped Italian parsley, torn basil, cayenne pepper, and kosher salt, and pepper to taste.

 - Simmer about 35 minutes, stirring occasionally.
 Add 3 cups of Ditalini pasta or small pasta shells to Dutch Oven and simmer about 4-5 minutes longer.
 Ladle Pasta e Fagioli in bowls and top with Romano cheese if desired.

 Use the Pin and Print Options to Save this Recipe for later!